 The best features of fundamental analysis are listed below.

 • Applicable to a wide range of asset classes: Fundamental analysis is a common analysis method for currency pairs and stocks.
 Investment managers utilize it to assess other assets such as bonds and commodities.
-Fundamental analysis becomes a crucial tool for profitable investing and Forex trading.
+Fundamental analysis becomes a handy tool for profitable investing and Forex, stock and crypto trading.

 • Value identification: Fundamental analysis is the best tool to establish the real value of an asset.
 It identifies undervalued assets that investors buy at a low price and sell off at a higher price when the market adjustments push it up to its ideal value.
 It helps to protect against buying overvalued assets which may result in losses when its worth falls to the ideal price level.